devzero-inc/self-hosted/terraform/README.md

 ### 10. Install DevZero Control Plane

-Refer to the `charts/README.md` for further steps to deploy the Control Plane and Data Plane.
+Refer to the [Charts README](../charts/README.md) for further steps to deploy the Control Plane and Data Plane.

 ## Troubleshooting